Skip to content Skip to footer

 2. Regulatory Risk Is Brand Risk

 If your business model depends on a regulator not noticing what you’re doing, your brand is built on borrowed time.
 This applies to fintech, edtech, healthtech, and any industry where compliance isn’t optional.
-Your brand promise is only as strong as your legal right to deliver on it.

 3. Product Identity Must Survive a Pivot

 Slice’s brand identity was inseparable from its product: cool credit for young people.
 When the product changed, the brand had nothing to stand on.
 Compare this to PhonePe, whose brand is built around “easy payments” rather than any specific payment mechanism.
 When UPI became dominant, PhonePe’s brand transferred seamlessly.
-Slice’s couldn’t.

 4. “Too Big to Fail” Doesn’t Work with Regulators